“Does Dimitri touch you?”

 That’s what’s up.
 You hear that?
 Perfect.
 Guests.
 Go ahead, invite us somewhere.
 See for yourselves.

-Joe wanted to eat at this restaurant that comes very highly recommended from that other blog that Joe thinks is SOOOO great, Metaxi Mas.
+Joe wanted to eat at this restaurant that comes very highly recommended by that other blog that Joe thinks is SOOOO great, Metaxi Mas.
 Thing was, the earliest reservation we could get was at ELEVEN!
 SO that was part of the reason we stayed in the room for so long, but only a part.

 We ordered stuffed meatballs, smoked pork, fried feta with honey, and seafood linguini.
 They brought out a raspberry cheesecake for dessert.
 We sat next to a threesome made up of a Greek male in his 50’s, balding, glasses, kinda quiet; a Greek guy in his late 20’s early 30’s, large, confident, doing most of the talking; and an Asian woman in her late 20’s early 30’s, pretty, confident, not doing much talking.
 The younger guy got startled by cat #2 and we all kind of laughed about it.
 He asked us where we were from and where we were going.
 We told him we were going to Mykonos and he approved.
 He’s a big fan.